 Autogenic Training is a simple structured meditative-style practice consisting of a set of easy mind-body exercises learned over 10 once weekly sessions, in a group or one to one.
 These exercises can be practiced for just a few minutes at a time, almost anywhere.
 The resulting altered state of consciousness allows spontaneous, often subtle, psychological and physiological changes – known as the ‘autogenic switching process’.
 It’s a unique experience for each person.
 With regular practice, quietening the autonomic nervous system’s sympathetic (fight-flight) activity can help you manage stress and can allow subtle and gentle psychological processing to release old physical and emotional traumas, tensions and anxieties.

 Once you have earned your Certificate, there are two further steps to take to become and Autogenic Therapist: the Foundation Course and the Post Graduate Certificate in AT Course.
-Click on the links to read more about these follow-on courses.
+Click on the links to read more about how to apply for these follow-on courses.

-Here is the list of BAS members approved by the British Psychological Society Learning Centre to teach Certificate of Competence in Personal AT.
+These BAS members are approved by the British Psychological Society Learning Centre to teach Certificate of Competence in Personal AT.